eegli/tinyparse/.changeset/silent-shrimps-design.md

 '@eegli/tinyparse': minor
 ---

-It is now possible to set a constraint on the values of positional arguments.
-Read more in the [Positional Arguments documentation](https://www.tinyparse.dev/#/reference/positional-args).
+It is now possible to specify subcommands.
+Read more in the documentation for [Subcommands and Positional Arguments](https://www.tinyparse.dev/#/reference/subcommands).